AI-Intern-3/SmartHome-IoT-Automation/Part-4 Control relays from IoT Core.md

-4. Observe the Changes: You should see the corresponding relay turning ON or OFF as per the command sent, along with the serial output indicating the relay's state.
+4. Observe the Changes: You should see the corresponding relay turning ON or OFF as per the command sent, along with the serial output indicating the relay's.

-Conclusion

-You have successfully set up relay control using your ESP32 with AWS IoT Core!
-You can extend this further by adding more devices and functionalities.
-If you have any specific requirements or questions, feel free to ask!

-You can copy and paste this Markdown code directly into your Markdown editor or documentation platform.
-Let me know if you need any further adjustments!